DoSomethingGreat07/GraphRAG/README.md

 Important property:

 - custom questions do not have dataset ground truth
-- the app cannot know the gold supporting titles unless the question exactly maps to a labeled dataset item and you explicitly build that lookup behavior
+- the app cannot know the gold supporting titles unless the question exactly maps to a labeled dataset item and we explicitly build that lookup behavior
 - therefore custom mode shows retrieved evidence only

 ## Retrieval Modes Explained